Events in JDK 1.1 : Java Glossary

 TextListener.textValueChanged

 This method receives an event any time the text value of the component changes including when you change it programmatically with setText!
 This can cause your program to go into heart fibrillation, if your event handler does any setTexts that in turn will trigger further Events in a Disney-style ping-pong-balls-on-the-mousetraps fission-style chain reaction.
-To add to the confusion, the some versions of the JDK don’t do this.
+To add to the confusion, some versions of the JDK don’t do this.

 Missing Events